Ireland was born in 1954, son of viola player

 Philharmonic Orchestra and Opera North.

-Robin is Head of Chamber Music at the Royal Birmingham
+Head of Chamber Music at the Birmingham

 Conservatoire.
-He also teaches on
+He also has taught at the University of Sheffield, on

 courses run by ESTA, Pro Corda and Cadenza, and at the International